JosephPG/ArangoMapper/README.md

 ## Technical Debt and Pending Challenges

-1- **Query Caching**: Implement a hashing system for the structures of the For and Matcher objects.
-The goal is to avoid AQL string reconstruction and recursive traversal of the logical tree when executing queries with the same structure but different parameters.

-2- **async/await**: Refactor the app/database layer and the execution methods (list, first, count) to support the ArangoDB asynchronous driver.
+1- **async/await**: Refactor the app/database layer and the execution methods (list, first, count) to support the ArangoDB asynchronous driver.